HUNDREDS of officers are preparing for their part in a massive operation to police the London 2012 Olympic Games.

 Assistant Commissioner Chris Allison, the National Olympic Security Co-ordinator, says forces from up and down the country have worked together to resource the 105-day-long national policing plan, which begins on June 4 and runs until September 16.

-Cleveland Police will support the operation by providing officers to assist for 63 days.
+Cleveland Police will support the operation by providing officers to assist for a total of 63 days.

-The number of officers that forces provide each day will range from a maximum of about 110 from Cleveland and 68 from Durham, to as low as just two officers.
+The number of officers that forces provide each day will range from a maximum of around 110 officers from Cleveland and 68 from Durham, to as low as just two officers.

-In total, but not on one day, about 333 officers from the forces will contribute to keeping the Games safe.
+In total, but not on one day, around 333 officers from the forces will contribute to keeping the Games safe and secure.

 While the majority of officers travelling to police the Games are general beat officers, there will also be specialist skilled officers, including public order officers, search teams, dog handlers, authorised firearms officers and police motorcyclists.